Congruence relations of GSpin Shimura varieties: GSpin Shimura varieties and its isocrystals

-Since GSpin is a $\mathbb{G}_m$ central extension of the corresponding SO, the same conclusion holds for the GSpin version of the affine Degline-Lusztig varieties, therefore the finite height GSpin Rapoport-Zink spaces have dimension $0$.
+Therefore the Rapoport's formula for $b'$ and $\mu^{KS}$ would give the same number as that for the corresponding $b$ and $\mu$.
+The reduced locus of the finite height GSpin Rapoport-Zink spaces have dimension $0$.

-\subsection{Rapoport-Zink uniformization of the basic locus}
+\subsection{Rapoport-Zink uniformization of the basic locus.}

-We can also apply Rapoport's formula to compute the dimension of the basic Rapoport-Zink space.
-Here I directly cite the results by Howard-Pappas, which tells us more about the basic locus of orthogonal Shimura varieties than just the dimension.
-These informations are needed in order to prove the congruence relation in the even nonsplit case. \begin{theorem} (Howard-Pappas\cite{HP}): The dimension of the underlying reduced scheme of the basic Rapoport-Zink space of GSpin$(N-2,2)$ Shimura variety with hyperspecial level structure is the following: \begin{enumerate}
+It is possible to apply the Rapoport's formula to compute the dimension of the basic Rapoport-Zink space.
+Here I directly cite the results from \cite{HP}, which also includes the uniformization map. \begin{theorem} (Howard-Pappas\cite{HP}) The dimension of the underlying reduced scheme of the basic Rapoport-Zink space of GSpin$(N-2,2)$ Shimura variety with hyperspecial level structure is the following \begin{enumerate} \item $(N-3)/2$, if $N$ is odd (in this case GSpin$(V_{\mathbb{Q}_p})$ is always split at $p$, since I already assume it is quasi-split and there is no Dykin diagram automorphism in the odd case); \item $(N-4)/2$, if $N$ is even and GSpin$(V_{\mathbb{Q}_p})$ is split at $p$; \item $(N-2)/2$, if $N$ is even and GSpin$(V_{\mathbb{Q}_p})$ is quasi-split and non-split at $p$. \end{enumerate} And there is the Rapoport-Zink uniformization map